Overview

 One of the things that impressed me most when I first visited Cleveland Clinic 14 years ago was its culture of promoting “Patients First.”
 Diversity and inclusion are an integral part of that mantra.
 We provide a welcoming and respectful environment for patients, families, and caregivers of all races, ages, genders, nationalities, religions, sexual orientations, disability, or veteran status.

 Cleveland Clinic is a regional healthcare delivery system with national and global reach.
-Our goal is to provide every patient the best outcome and experience.
-We achieve this by integrating best practices of diversity, inclusion, equity and cultural competence into all that we do – from expanding access to quality healthcare services to improving policies, procedures, and hiring of caregivers to reflect the diversity of those we serve.
+Our goal is to provide every patient with the best outcome and experience.
+We achieve this by integrating best practices of diversity, inclusion, equity and cultural competence into all that we do – from expanding access to quality healthcare services to improving policies, procedures, and the hiring of caregivers to reflect the diversity of those we serve.
 As a result, we are better able to care for our patients and their families and support our caregivers and communities worldwide.

 Our Office of Diversity and Inclusion provides strategic leadership by establishing and facilitating enterprise-wide programs and initiatives that align with and enhance our mission in the community and promote equitable care.